jcampbellGoPuff/main-repo/desktop-tools/README.md

 But the above has issues, beyond having to type a long, typo-vulnerable command line:

 - You will search files you probably don't care about, such as hidden files and software installation folders
-- The above will match binary files
+- You will match binary files, which is usually not the intent
-- The above command will break if file names have spaces.
-- You run some risk of exceeding the number of arguments allowed in a command if the `find` command returns too many path names.
+- The expansion of the `find` command might provide too many file names, which will cause the command line to fail.

-For the reasons noted above, the above `egrep` command would not work quite right.
-The subcommand in `$(...)` would list `test/test all.js` as it should, but the pieces of the file path would be treated as separate arguments to `egrep`.
-Here is the result you would see:
+Even without these problems, the above command is guaranteed to break because one of the file names returned would be `./test all.js`, which contains a space.
+The pieces separated by the spaces would be processed as individual file names, which is clearly not correct.
+You would get this result:

 ```
 ./src/array-utils.js